sjwsl/Cryptography1/Notes/Cryptography.md

 In the same way, we can crack 3DES in $2^{112}$ time.
 That's why 3DES and 2DES are less secure than they seem.
 3DES is still secure, but never use 2DES.

+### Advanced Encryption Standard

+ Advanced Encryption Standard (AES) is the first (and only) publicly accessible cipher approved by the National Security Agency (NSA) for top secret information when used in an NSA approved cryptographic module.

+1. **KeyExpansion** — round keys are derived from the cipher key using Rijndael's key schedule.
+AES requires a separate 128-bit round key block for each round plus one more.
+2. **Initial round key addition:**
+   **AddRoundKey** — each byte of the state is combined with a byte of the round key using bitwise xor.
+3. **9, 11 or 13 rounds:**
+   - **SubBytes** — a non-linear substitution step where each byte is replaced with another according to a lookup table.
+   - **ShiftRows** — a transposition step where the last three rows of the state are shifted cyclically a certain number of steps.
+   - **MixColumns** — a linear mixing operation which operates on the columns of the state, combining the four bytes in each column.
+   - **AddRoundKey**
+4. **Final round** (making 10, 12 or 14 rounds in total):
+   - **SubBytes**
+   - **ShiftRows**
+   - **AddRoundKey**

 ### More attacks on block ciphers

 #### [Side-channel attack](https://en.wikipedia.org/wiki/Side-channel_attack)